 Imagine how powerful it will be for your child to talk face to face with someone who actually remembers what it was like to live in a racially segregated America.
 Your child will have an opportunity to collect valuable, first-hand accounts of life as an African American during a time of racial strife and the Civil Rights Movement.
-This meaningful activity can be done in honor of Black History Month and will definitely make a lasting impression on your child.
+This meaningful activity can be done on Martin Luther King Jr. Day or during Black History Month and will definitely make a lasting impression on your child.

 Whether or not your child is a member of her school’s newspaper reporting staff, she can be a reporter for a day as she talks with someone in her community about their experiences.
 She may simply need a copy of a real newspaper for inspiration and as a formatting guide.
 This activity is a great way to build your child's speaking and interviewing skills—important skills to have for the future—and will also give her great essay writing and critical thinking practice.

 - Digital camera

 - List of interview questions

 - Access to a computer with Microsoft Word or Power Point

 - Help your child identify someone to interview who is old enough to remember what it was like living in the United States prior to desegregation.
 Possible resources are local black churches, social organizations, senior centers, or anyone in your neighborhood you many know.
 Contact your sources ahead of time and let them know what your intentions are and what you hope to learn from the project.